RohitTiz/Travis-portfolio/README.md

 The site showcases design skills, interactive effects, and visual vibes that reflect a modern, creative, and bold personality — just like the music.

-## 🚀 Features

-- 🌌 Smooth scrolling and animated transition
-- 🎧 Dynamic "Astroworld" theme with immersive visuals
-- 💼 Project section with mini-sites and JS interactions
-- 📱 Mobile-friendly design with responsive layout